-Small force experiments need very low ω_d for high sensitivity and very fast rotation in order to move the signal to a much higher frequency where thermal noise is much lower.
-This is the very definition of a rotor in supercritical regime, which in turn is known to require 2 degrees of freedom.
+Small force experiments need very low ω_d for high sensitivity and very fast rotation in order to move the signal to a much higher frequency where thermal noise due to internal damping is much lower.
+This is the very definition of a rotor in the supercritical regime, which in turn is known to require two degrees of freedom.
 This shows why a 2D rotating oscillator suits UFF/WEP tests while one limited to 1D does not.

-It should be noticed for completeness that in 1D rotation would attenuate response to both the signal and the competing thermal noise.
+It should be noted for completeness that 1D rotation would attenuate response to both the signal and the competing thermal noise.
 Hence, with a very good readout one can in principle overcome the attenuated response to the signal (readout electronics 1/f noise is also reduced at higher frequencies).
-However, in presence of many orders of magnitude attenuation it may be very hard to devise an
+However, in the presence of many orders of magnitude attenuation, it may be very hard to devise an adequate readout.
+As a general rule, reducing the response to the signal in a small force experiment is not a good strategy.